-42. Transfer of members within the Police and Prisons Services - (1) Subject to any law which makes provision in relation to the management of the prisons in Samoa, the

-Commissioner may authorise the transfer of any member of the Service to the Prisons Service, and any member of the Prisons Service to the Service.
+42. Transfer of members within the Police and Prisons Services - (1) Subject to subsection (3) and the provisions of the Prisons and Corrections Act 2013, the Commissioner may authorise the transfer of any member of the Service to the Prisons Service, and any member of the Prisons Service to the Service.

-- (2) A transferred member is entitled to receive no less than the pay and allowances of the equivalent of the member's rank in the Prisons Service or the Service to which the member is transferred. - 43.
-Temporary exchange of members with overseas Services (1) The Minister may enter into an agreement with the proper authority of the government of a foreign country or territory for the temporary exchange of members of the Service and the Police Force of that country or territory. - (2) A member of the Service who, pursuant to any such agreement, is attached to the Police Force of any foreign country or territory: - (a) continues to be a member of the Samoa Police Service: - (b) is to be paid as if the member were on duty in Samoa; and - (c) may at any time be recalled by the Minister, but until so recalled shall- - (i) be under the control of and perform such duties as the member may be called upon to perform by the proper Police authority in that foreign country or territory; and - (ii) obey all lawful orders of the officers under whom the member may for the time being be placed. - (3) Despite subsection (2), the Minister may grant an allowance to any member of the Service while on any such temporary exchange of employment. - (4) The Minister may, in accordance with any agreement, appoint any member of the Police of the foreign country or territory with which such an agreement has been made to be a temporary member of the Samoa Police Service; and the member, on being so appointed and taking the oath prescribed by section 7, becomes a temporary member of the Samoa Police Service. - (5) The temporary appointment of any such person as a member of the Samoa Police Service shall not entitle that person to any pay or allowance from the Government of Samoa or make that person an employee of the Government for the purposes of any provident or superannuation scheme available or applicable to its employees.
+- (2) A transferred member is entitled to receive no less than the pay and allowances of the equivalent of the member's rank in the Prisons Service or the Service to which the member is transferred. - (3) A member subject under this section and to be transferred to a sworn position of the Service or Prisons Service shall, before the transfer is completed, undergo a training required to become a sworn member of the Service or Prisons Service. - 43.
+Temporary exchange of members with overseas Services (1) The Minister may enter into an agreement with the proper authority of the government of a foreign country or territory for the temporary exchange of members of the Service and the Police Force of that country or territory. - (2) A member of the Service who, pursuant to any such agreement, is attached to the Police Force of any foreign country or territory: - (a) continues to be a member of the Samoa Police Service; - (b) is to be paid as if the member were on duty in Samoa; and - (c) may at any time be recalled by the Minister, but until so recalled shall- - (i) be under the control of and perform such duties as the member may be called upon to perform by the proper Police authority in that foreign country or territory; and - (ii) obey all lawful orders of the officers under whom the member may for the time being be placed. - (3) Despite subsection (2), the Minister may grant an allowance to any member of the Service while on any such temporary exchange of employment. - (4) The Minister may, in accordance with any agreement, appoint any member of the Police of the foreign country or territory with which such an agreement has been made to be a temporary member of the Samoa Police Service; and the member, on being so appointed and taking the oath prescribed by section 7, becomes a temporary member of the Samoa Police Service.

-- 44. Status of Officers on overseas missions (1) The approval of Cabinet for the deployment of members of the Service to places outside of Samoa under section 5(2) must be in accordance with an assessment of the operational requirements of the Service made by the Minister which indicates that the overseas deployment shall not adversely affect the capabilities of the Service to perform its functions under section 5(1). - (2) Only sworn members of the Service may be deployed for service at places outside of Samoa, and all deployed members shall continue to be members of the Service and bound by the oath of office and the approved Code of Conduct to be issued by General Instructions. - (3) A member who commits an act of misconduct whilst on overseas deployment is subject to the disciplinary provisions of this Act as if the member had committed the misconduct in Samoa.
+- (5) The temporary appointment of any such person as a member of the Samoa Police Service shall not entitle that person to any pay or allowance from the Government of Samoa or make that person an employee of the Government for the purposes of any provident or superannuation scheme available or applicable to its employees. - 44.
+Status of Officers on overseas missions (1) The approval of Cabinet for the deployment of members of the Service to places outside of Samoa under section 5(2) must be in accordance with an assessment of the operational requirements of the Service made by the Minister which indicates that the overseas deployment shall not adversely affect the capabilities of the Service to perform its functions under section 5(1). - (2) Only sworn members of the Service may be deployed for service at places outside of Samoa, and all deployed members shall continue to be members of the Service and bound by the oath of office and the approved Code of Conduct to be issued by General Instructions. - (3) A member who commits an act of misconduct whilst on overseas deployment is subject to the disciplinary provisions of this Act as if the member had committed the misconduct in Samoa.